SNCF First Class seats from Paris on sale from just $76! Book now

 You’ll probably have a bit of time to spare in between your trains.
 Luckily, Brussels Midi train station has plenty of amenities if you need to grab a quick bite to eat or fancy doing a little shopping.

-When you buy your train tickets with Trainline, all the information you need about your journey is saved in our app, so you’ll know exactly how much time you have until your next train.
+What’s more, when you buy your train tickets with Trainline, all the information you need about your planned journey is saved in our app, so you’ll know exactly how much time you have until your next train.
 Your ticket will also display the number of the train you’ll be traveling on (such as ‘IC 533’) – this is what you’ll need to look out for on the departure boards to make sure you’re getting the right train.

 Arriving at Bruges station from Brussels